PatchworkBoy/Neotrellis-Gate-Sequencer/README.md

 - Play: Note C3 (48)
 - Stop: Note C#3 (49)
 - Reset: Note D#3 (51)

-To Do: Save & Load 16 sets of pattern-banks.

-Map Save & Load buttons to remaining bottom row slots.
-Use Row 6 & 7 for pattern-bank selection.

 FAR from perfect.
 Open to improvements - throw me a pull request.